Home/Sandvik Mining are able to make the right decisions with Pagero

 With operations in 130 countries, the logistics function at Sandvik Mining (SMC Logistics) has a tough job – managing 170 000 shipments per year at a freight cost of roughly € 60 million.
 High delivery precision and fast shipments are key competitive assets in SMC’s important aftermarket.

-As a result, the company’s efforts to develop and centralise its shipping logistics with the help of Pagero TMS are highly strategic from a business standpoint.
+As a result, the company’s efforts to develop and centralise its shipping logistics with the help of Pagero are highly strategic from a business standpoint.
 A central Control Tower is established in Dublin, with regional control towers in Europe, US, Australia, South Africa and Canada.
-Pagero TMS is used to plan, book and consolidate freight loads.
+Pagero Freight Solutions is used to plan, book and consolidate freight loads.
 In addition, invoice control is used to reconcile invoices against contracts and orders.

-In order to create the right basis for decisions, Pagero TMS Performance Tool is used for delivery precision and cost follow-up.
+In order to create the right basis for decisions, Pagero Performance Tool is used for delivery precision and cost follow-up.
 With a goal of +95 % delivery precision and dramatically improved cost control, Sandvik Mining’s logistics function, SMC Logistics was facing a tough challenge.

 “We had previously worked in fairly isolated fashion on shipping matters, using many different business processes and routines, depending on where we were shipping the goods from,” says Patrik Nygren, Program Manager Global Freight.
 “Cost control, management and quality follow-up were suffering, and we had a hard time seeing the whole picture, an ability that is an important factor in our efforts to constantly improve our shipping and logistics.”